hgmeza/devops-journey/kubernetes-micro-services/microservices/README.md

 This is how the new `release2` version looks like (before, there was no traking, denoted by the red drawing, of the trucks).

 <img src="./screenshots/2.png">

+## Problems for Release 2
+The records of the tracker are stored in memory, inside the app running the container.
+Eventually the pod will run out the memory (can take a long time).
+In a microservice architecture, we have to design so that they are resilient to failure.

+Entering: A database microservice.